saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/environment-variables.md

 The standard way to launch a Sauce Connect Proxy tunnel is to execute a single command line comprised of all [required flags](/dev/cli/sauce-connect-proxy/#main) and any [optional flags](/dev/cli/sauce-connect-proxy/) you want to use to customize tunnel behavior.
 It's also possible to pass the same command-line arguments through a [YAML config file](/secure-connections/sauce-connect/setup-configuration/yaml-config/), and as environment variables.
-When the same argument is passed through multiple methods, the order of precedence is as follows (from highest to lowest):
+If you pass the same argument through multiple methods, the order of precedence is as follows (from highest to lowest):

 - command-line option
 - environment variable